SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 Logic1.truth=0x55;      // new truth table
 Logic1.input2=tca0;     // and different input 2
-Logic1.enabled=true;    // enable another LUT
+Logic3.enabled=true;    // enable another LUT
+Logic3.input0=in::link; // Use link from LUT0
+Logic3.input1=in::ac;   // and the analog comparator
+Logic3.input2=in::pin;  // and the LUT3 IN2 pin
-Logic0.truth=0x79;      // changed truth table for LUT0
+Logic3.truth=0x79;      // truth table for LUT3

+Logic3.attachInterrupt(RISING,interruptFunction);

-// At this point Logic1 not enabled, and logic0 is still using the old settings
+// Interrupt now attached - but - Logic3 not enabled, and logic1 is using old settings

 Logic::stop();  // have to turn off Logic0 too, even though I might not want to Logic1.init();  // apply changes to logic block 1